 When full integration is impractical, partial integration lessens risks.
 With partial integration, Agile teams and trains integrate and test in a smaller context and rely on the System Team for larger end-to-end tests with true production environments.
-A smaller context can mean testing a partial scenario or Use Case or testing with virtual/emulated environments, test doubles, mocks, and other models.
+A smaller context can mean testing a partial scenario or Use Case or testing with virtual/emulated environments, test doubles, mocks, simulations, and other models.
 This decreases the testing time and costs for teams and trains.

 Manage the supply chain with systems of systems thinking

 Large system builders must integrate solutions across a substantial supply chain.
-Clearly, supplier alignment and coordination is critical to solution delivery.
+Clearly, supplier alignment and coordination are critical to solution delivery.
 As a result, strategic suppliers should behave like trains and participate in SAFe events (planning, demos, I&A), use backlogs and roadmaps, adapt to changes, etc. Agile contracts should encourage this behavior.

 To collaborate like a train, suppliers must support train-like roles.
 The supplier’s Product Manager and Architect continuously align the backlog, roadmap, and Architectural Runway with those of the overall solutions.
 Similarly, customer and supplier system teams share scripts and context to ensure that integration handoffs are smooth and free of delays.